159 (Column Indexer) Arrow Sudoku by Philip Newman

 or solve online (using SudokuPad)

-Author/Opus: This is the 36th puzzle from Clover, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 74th puzzle from Bill Murphy, part of the Genuinely Approachable Sudoku (GAS) team.

 Note: Follow this link for other less common variations of Sudoku.